telerik/blazor-docs/components/scheduler/data-bind.md

 The scheduler appointments provide the following features that you control through the corresponding fields in their data binding.
 The appointment model needs to provide all fields from the list below.

 * `Id` - (`object`) - a unique identifier for an appointment.
 Useful for finding appointments in a collection, and required for recurring appointments.
+The scheduler uses it to establish a relationship between a recurring appointment and its exceptions.
 Must be something that can be uniquely compared, like a `Guid`.

 * `Title` - (`string`) - this is what is shown in the main scheduler view so the user can identify the event.